hkusu/review-assign-action/README.md

 ### `merged-comment`

 Comment to reviewers that the pull request is merged.
 The specified comment will be posted when the pull request is merged(`closed` event subscription required).
 Not posted if the review has not been submitted.
 The `<reviewers>` keyword in the comment is replaced with the accounts that submitted the review, like `@foo @bar`.
+Bot accounts are excluded.

 ### `bot-accounts`